Museo de El Carmen

 This restaurant-cantina has been drawing Mexican celebrities since 1931, as evidenced by the stars’ photos on the walls.
 On Friday and...

-For unpretentious French cuisine, this bistro located in a shopping center hits the spot.
-Quiche, salads, crepes, decadently delicious...
+For unpretentious French cuisine, this bistro located in an open-air shopping center hits the spot.
+Quiches, salads, crepes, decadently...

 Museo de El Carmen information

-A storehouse of magnificent sacred art, this museum occupies a former school run by the Carmelite order.
-The collection includes eight oils by Mexican master Cristóbal de Villalpando; however, the big draw is the collection of a dozen mummies in the crypt.
+A storehouse of magnificent sacred art in a former school run by the Carmelite order.
+The collection includes oils by Mexican master Cristóbal de Villalpando, though the big draw is the collection of mummies in the crypt.
 Thought to be the bodies of 17th-century benefactors of the order, they were uncovered during the revolution by Zapatistas looking for buried treasure.